Two times the cinnamon candies makes these Red Hot White Chocolate Cheesecakes a fun and spicy treat to make for your favorite Valentine.

 - Sprinkles and a cinnamon jelly heart are the perfect way to top the cheesecakes.
 You can add them ahead of time, but the jelly hearts will get hard from being in the fridge.

-More fun treats to make for Valentine’s day this year:
+More fun treats to make for Valentine’s day:

 For the Crust

 For the Cheesecakes

 - 2 - 8 ounce packages cream cheese, softened